kuppamk/Deep-Learning/MNIST/README.md

 6. create a session, initialize all the variables, summary files for train & test
 7. train the model for some epochs mean while you can open tensorboard to view the training using summaries.

+# MNIST Deep learning Model

+    Generally Deep Learning models are heavy interms of no of parameters so I thought of developing model with less parameters and not loosing accuracy.
+Hence I acheived model with less than 18K parameters  and got accuracy as 99.66.
+The idea is reduce the no of parameters is acheived using seperable convolution and removing dense layer.